-5.9 Why are there so many options?
+5.8 Why are there so many options?

-Sledgehammer's philosophy should work out of the box, without user guidance.
-Many of the options are meant to be used mostly by the Sledgehammer developers for experiments.
-Of course, feel free to try them out if you are so inclined.
+Sledgehammer's philosophy is that it should work out of the box, without user guidance.
+Most of the options are meant to be used by the Sledgehammer developers for experiments.

 6 Command Syntax